-When you’re out in the woods, camping, or stuck in a survival situation, you’re going to want to have a survival knife of some kind and an axe, but what if you could only choose one?
+When you’re out in the woods, camping, or stuck in a survival situation, you’ll want a survival knife of some kind and an axe, but what if you could only choose one?
 Which one is a better survival tool?

-Which is better for a survival situation, a survival knife or an axe?
 Ideally, you would have both a survival knife and an axe.
-If you have to do work that is more delicate and doesn’t require a lot of chopping, then a survival knife will be better.
-If you have to do a lot of chopping and less fine tasks, then an axe will be better.
+If you have to do more delicate work that doesn’t require a lot of chopping, then a survival knife will be better.
+If you have to do a lot of chopping and fewer fine tasks, then an axe will be better.

-There’s really no way to have a clear cut winner between a survival knife and an axe, but let’s look at what makes each one useful and the situations that they excel in.
+There’s no way to have a clear-cut winner between a survival knife and an axe, but let’s look at what makes each one useful and the situations in which they excel.

 They both have strengths and weaknesses.
-The two together complement each other really well, making up for the shortcomings of one another.
+The two complement each other well, making up for the shortcomings of one another.

-Axes come in a variety of sizes and are designed to be used for everything from woodworking to combat.
-For our intent here we’re going to be discussing those axes that make the most sense to use in an outdoor survival situation…the hatchet.
+Axes come in various sizes and are designed for everything from woodworking to combat.
+For our intent here, we’re going to discuss those axes that make the most sense to use in an outdoor survival situation…the hatchet.

-Hatchets are short handles axes that are designed to be used with one hand.
-They excel at processing and splitting smaller logs and can fell small trees relatively easy.
+Hatchets are short handles axes designed to be used with one hand.
+They excel at processing and splitting smaller logs and can easily fall small trees.

-Choosing a good axe can be tricky if you don’t know how to go about it.
+Choosing a good axe can be tricky if you don’t know how to do it.
 Follow these steps to pick the best axe for you:

 Figure out what the axe will be used for.
-If you’re interested in a survival axe then you’re most likely going to be looking for a foresty axe.
+If you’re interested in a survival axe, you’re most likely looking for a foresty axe.
 Forestry axes are designed with a relatively narrow blade that gets wider at the bit.
 They’re built to cut across the grain into the fibers of a tree.

 Determine how long the axe should be.
-Longer axes are better at cutting than axes with a short handle.
-The longer the handle, the better the axe will penetrate the tree making it take far less time to chop down a tree.
+Longer axes are better at cutting than axes with short handles.
+The longer the handle, the better the axe will penetrate the tree, making it take far less time to chop down a tree.